Mako Shark – Isurus oxyrinchus

 It is a pelagic species that occasionally approaches the coasts.
 Its natural habitat corresponds to tropical and temperate waters, epipelagic and coastal areas with depths up to 150 meters.

 It is an efficient predator and therefore, a carnivorous animal that feeds on several species of fish, but certainly the favorite food of the populations who live in the Atlantic is the bluefish (Pomatomus saltatrix) that represents almost 92 percent of its total diet.
-Other common foods are cephalopods, bony fish (mackerel, tuna, swordfish, etc.), dolphins, turtles, seabirds and small sharks.
+Other common foods are cephalopods like octopus and squids, bony fish (mackerel, tuna, swordfish, etc.), dolphins, turtles, seabirds and small sharks.
 Every day, it consumes 3 percent of its weight and needs 1.5 to 2 days to digest its food.

 When hunting, the mako shark stays under the prey after identifying it.
 Before the victim detects it observing its movements, the shark swims vertically toward the prey, immobilizes it by biting its caudal peduncle and begins tearing pieces of flesh.